MaxXx1313/i18n-parser/README.md

 ## Usage

-* `i18p parse` - parse google sheet and create 'json' files (one file for each language)
+* `npx i18p parse` - parse google sheet and create 'json' files (one file for each language)
-* `i18p publish` - copy i18n data from 'json' files to google sheet (multiple files will be combined in one sheet)
+* `npx i18p publish` - copy i18n data from 'json' files to google sheet (multiple files will be combined in one sheet)